Family planning: Get the facts about pregnancy spacing

 Why is family planning important?

-Whether you're thinking about getting pregnant for the first time or you already have children, it's important to think about family planning and your reproductive goals.
 Knowing whether you do or don't want to have children in the next few years can help you and your partner prepare for conception or choose appropriate contraception.

-After your first child is born, family planning takes on new meaning.
+If you're already parents, family planning takes on new meaning.
 Having another child will change your family's lives.
 Are you and your partner ready to take care of a newborn again?
 How will your other child or children react to sharing your attention with a new baby?

 What are the risks of spacing pregnancies too close together?